 Amongst the most common sections included in a competitive exam, Logical Reasoning aims to evaluate candidates on their analytical abilities to simplify complex verbal and mathematical problems.
 Though reasoning questions may vary, this section generally comprises of statements through which one has to reach logical conclusions.
 While quantitative aptitude will examine your mathematical basics, logical reasoning sets out to examine how dexterous you are at interpreting patterns, relationships between variables as well as number sequences.
 If you have been struggling in your preparations for this section, here is a blog that aims to cover the essentials of logical reasoning, it’s general topics as well as some essential tips and tricks that can help you ace it with good scores.

-- Verbal Reasoning: Verbal Reasoning assesses candidates on their ability to logically comprehend problems and concepts expressed in words.
-These type of logical reasoning questions usually comprise arguments provided with possible conclusions that one needs to choose from.
-You might also get comprehension passages, puzzles, analogy, symbols and a host of other different kinds of word-based problems.
+Verbal Reasoning assesses candidates on their ability to logically comprehend problems and concepts expressed in words.
+These types of logical reasoning questions usually comprise arguments provided with possible conclusions that one needs to choose from.
+You might also get comprehension passages, puzzles, analogy, symbols, and a host of other different kinds of word-based problems.

 Logical Reasoning is considered to be one of the highest-scoring sections in the competitive exams.
 Having a good hold in this section may help you excel CA after graduation.
 Since it is generally divided into verbal and non-verbal, the syllabus for the same may encompass a long list of topics.
 The table below enlists some of the key topics you need to study while gearing up for this section: